Place de la République

 The new site, on which work began in January 2012, should be ready in spring 2013.
 Long live Republique!

-The new place de la Republique : a veritable renaissance for the end of 2013
+The new place de la Republique : a modernist vision without any charm.

 Bertrand Delanoë has chosen the Winner of the project for the redevelopment of the Place de la République.
 The project is that of the team Travelo & Viges-Kohler (TVK) and it will remodel the design of the current square.